ab9-er/simple-messenger/README.md

 Simple-Messenger uses flask-socketio to establish communication between clients.

-It contains a Makefile which lets start the server.
+It contains a Makefile which lets start the server as below.

+    make run

 Once started, to get the IP address of the server do the following.